redis/redis-doc/topics/latency.md

 must be altered to link Redis with the libhugetlbfs library whose source code is available at http://libhugetlbfs.sourceforge.net/
-It is a straighforward change.
+It is a straightforward change.

 Then, the system must be configured to support huge pages.